GoogleCloudPlatform/gke-anthos-holistic-demo/holistic-demo/monitoring/README.md

 ## Deployment

+Make sure that the Kubernetes Engine cluster has been created by the [instructions at the root of this repository](../../README.md).

 In this section we will create a Stackdriver Monitoring account so that we can explore the capabilities of the Monitoring console.

 ### Create a new Stackdriver Account